 Bottom Line: A primary consideration for selecting the best business credit card for your operation will be whether the card delivers the highest rewards for your biggest expenses.

-The Best Card if Your Business Involves Travel
+Best Card for Travel

 If your business involves travel, the Ink Business Preferred card may serve you well.
 Image Credit: Christine Krzyszton

-The Ink Business Preferred card is clearly thewinner when it comes to earning rewards on travel purchases.
+The Ink Business Preferred card is clearly the winner when it comes to earning rewards on travel purchases.
 With 3x Ultimate Rewards points per dollar spent in this category, the card delivers a lot of value for businesses with travel expenses.

 If you purchase travel in any of these categories on a regular basis for your business, the Ink Business Preferred card earning 3x points could deliver the best reward structure for those expenses.